MicrosoftEdge/WebView2Feedback/specs/Extensions.md

     HRESULT Remove([in] ICoreWebView2BrowserExtensionRemoveCompletedHandler* handler);
     /// If isEnabled is true then the Extension is enabled and running in WebView instances.
     /// If it is false then the Extension is disabled and not running in WebView instances.
+    /// When a Extension is first installed, `IsEnable` are default to be `TRUE`.
     [propget] HRESULT IsEnabled([out, retval] BOOL* value);
     /// Sets whether the browser Extension is enabled or disabled based on isEnabled.
     HRESULT SetIsEnabled([in] BOOL isEnabled, [in] ICoreWebView2BrowserExtensionSetEnabledCompletedHandler* handler);